ourylydibin/reviews-scrapping/README.md

 ## MOTIVATION
 - Web scrapping is one of the most famous strategy in data collecting from the internet.

--  MongoDb Atlas is very simple and important NoSQL database to understand.
+-  MongoDb Atlas is a very simple and important NoSQL database to understand.
 It stores the data in the cloud.

 - Building an application using Atlas and a scrapper will help to understand a lot things abou  web scrapping, how to use Atlas at the back-end and also how a python application store and retrieve the data using MongoDb Atlas.